kdvolder/rabbitmq-tut-04-routing/README.md

 RabbitMQ Routing with Maven and Eclipse
 =======================================

-Code based on the [RabbitMQ Routing](http://www.rabbitmq.com/tutorials/tutorial-four-java.html).
+Code based on the [RabbitMQ Routing Tutorial](http://www.rabbitmq.com/tutorials/tutorial-four-java.html).

 Minor modifications to make this more convenient to run from inside Eclipse with the help of m2e.